s0ysau/booboosboba/README.md

 ## Objective

 The objective of this project is to recreate a e-commerce self-service portal used in kiosk by restaurants for customers to place their order.

+09/29/2023: When products maps to product in MenuDisplay, product props does not pass down.

 <!--
 ### `npm start`